apache/trafficcontrol/docs/source/overview/profiles_and_parameters.rst

 	| cachekey.pparam        | cachekey.pparam     | ``-o``                       | ``@pparam=-o``                       |
 	+------------------------+---------------------+------------------------------+--------------------------------------+

+In order to support difficult configurations at MID/LAST, a :term:`Delivery Service` profile parameter is available with parameters ``LastRawRemapPre`` and ``LastRawRemapPost``, config file ``remap.config`` and Value the raw remap lines.
+The Value in this parameter will be pre or post pended to the end of ``remap.config``.

 .. seealso:: For an explanation of the syntax of this configuration file, refer to `the Apache Traffic Server remap.config documentation <https://docs.trafficserver.apache.org/en/7.1.x/admin-guide/files/remap.config.en.html>`_.